npgall/cqengine/documentation/Joins.md

 The example above prints:
 <pre>
-Ford Focus has a sunroof or is convertible, and can be serviced in Dublin<br>
-BMW M3 has a sunroof or is convertible, and can be serviced in Dublin<br>
+Ford Focus has a sunroof or is convertible, and can be serviced in Dublin BMW M3 has a sunroof or is convertible, and can be serviced in Dublin
 </pre>

 ## SQL EXISTS-based JOIN ##